Keyondunker/Vector-Nest-Provider/README.md

-# Base Provider Template
+# Creating a new Product Category

+Forest Protocols consists of a multitude of Product Categories that are incentivised to accelerate digital innovation and prove their worth to the users by building in-demand services.
+Every digital service can become a Product Category within Forest Protocols.
+The diversity of Product Categories together with Protocol's inherent interoperability is what adds up to its strength.

+The Protocol is permissionless and everyone is allowed to create a new Product Category.

-This repository contains the base Provider Template for the people wants to create their own Product Categories in Forest Protocols.
+This repository contains instructions and code templates for innovators who want to create their own Product Categories, grow them and earn passive income.
+What is required of a potential Product Category Owner is to:
+1) customise this code template according to this new Product Category's mission,
+2) register as a Product Category Owner on-chain in the Forest Protocol,
+3) register a new Product Category on-chain,
+4) grow the community and onboard Providers, Validators and Users.

 ## Quickstart

+As a Product Category Owner you want to make life easy on Providers that will be adding offers to your PC and servicing clients.
+That's why you need to create a Provider Template that each Provider will be running to cater to its clients.
+We have already implemented all of the Protocol level functionality.
+The only thing you need to do is to define the Product Category specific code.

 ### 1. Fork and edit the repository

 Fork this repository and clone it locally.
 Open the `src/product-category/base-provider.ts` file.
 The first step is to define the details each resource will have.
-At the beginning of the file, there is a type definition named `ExampleProductDetails`, which specifies the attributes stored for each resource in this Product Category.
+At the beginning of the file, there is a type definition named `ExampleProductDetails`, which specifies the attributes stored <TODO: where?> for each resource in this Product Category. <TODO: why do I need to store that, what will that be used for>

-For instance, if your product is a database or API service, it will likely include connection strings, API keys, or endpoints.
+For instance, if your product is a database or an API service, it will likely include connection strings, API keys, or endpoints.

 Rename the type to match your product and edit the fields accordingly.
 An example type definition for the SQLite Product Category is shown below: